Rachana-Paudel-zz/Cloud-Practitioner/Getting started with Security/README.md

     +   You need to apply strong security measure to protect the AWS account.

     <b>Solution</b>
-    Secure your root user credentials and don't use them for everydat tasks.
+    Secure your root user credentials and don't use them for everyday tasks.
 Configure the root user to require MFA to log in.
 Only use the root user to complete the tasks hat only the root user can perform.
 Create a new user that can conduct everyday admin tasks and assign it the appropriate permissions.
     Create a strong password policy that will be enforced for all IAM users in this account.
 The policy should require users to create their own password when they first login.

 3. IAM users
     <b>Requirements:</b>
     +   You need to create 50 users.
 40 of them are developers, five are managers and five are administrators.
-The 40 developers will have the same permissios, the five managers will have the same permissions, the five admninistrators will have the same permissions.
+The 40 developers will have the same permissios, the five managers will have the same permissions, the five administrators will have the same permissions.
     +   You need to apply strong security measures to protect the AWS account.

 4. IAM groups
     <b>Requirements:</b>
     +   You need to create 50 users.
 40 of them are developers, five are managers and five area administrators.
 The 40 developers will have the same permissions, the five managers will have the same permissions, the five administrators will have the same permissions.
     <b>Solution:</b>
-    Create a group for the developers, agroup for the managers, and a group for the administrators.
-Place the appropriate users in the group that aligns with their job funcion.
+    Create a group for the developers, a group for the managers, and a group for the administrators.
+Place the appropriate users in the group that aligns with their job function.
     <b>IAM group: Administrators</b>
     <b>IAM group: Managers</b>
     <b>IAM group: Developers</b>

 5. IAM policies
     <b>Requirements:</b>
     +   You need to create 50 users.
 40 of them are developers, five are managers and five are administrators.
-The 40 developers will have the same permissions, the five managers will have the same permissions, the fice administrators will have same permissions.
+The 40 developers will have the same permissions, the five managers will have the same permissions, the five administrators will have same permissions.
     <b>Solution:</b>
     Create a policy for each of the groups(developers, managers, and administrators).
 The policy should follow the principle of least privilege.
 Attach the policy to the group.
 This will provide each user in the groups with the appropriate permissions.
 If any user in a group need special permissions, that the other users in the group don't need, then create an additional IAM policy with the permissions needed and attach it to the specific user and not the group.